TheoNorris/momentum-fitness/README.md

 - My Python has been tested using [Pep8online](http://pep8online.com/).

-I acknowledge a few lines of my pep8 may not be correct, again I was running on a very tight deadline so I didn't have time to research.
+I acknowledge a few lines of my pep8 may not be correct, again I was running on a very tight deadline and while formatting it, it broke some of the code so I had to keep some of it in it's original form.

 This website was tested across multiple browsers (Chrome, Safari, Firefox and Microsoft edge.)
 It is also responsive, having tested it on chrome developer tools across ipad, various iphones, samsungs etc. I have also tested it on iphone x, iphone 7, macbook and desktop.
-Please note I was not able to make my product viewable on the Surface Duo or the Galaxy Fold as it appears they were added on the moments before my deadline and I was working on a very, very tight schedule!

 ### User stories Testing